 - All guides expenses

 - 7 nights accommodation including breakfast and evening meal in gites

 Excluded from price (see factsheet for extra cost estimates)

 - Equipment hire

-We stay at a Chalet/Auberge in the Upper Durance Valley, with easy access to all of the weeks touring objectives.
-The Auberge is well used to the needs of the ski touring community, providing a warm and cozy base and serving a generous breakfast and evening meal.
-Rooms are provided on a twin (or occasionally triple) sharing basis, but If you wish to book a single room please let us know and we will confirm availability.
+We stay at a rustic Gite/Auberge in the Upper Durance Valley, with easy access to all of the weeks touring objectives.
+The Auberge sits in a tiny hamlet off the main valley road, so access for the final couple of hundred metres is on foot.
+We’ve chosen this location specifically to offer you a very different kind of ski experience – one that is simpler, more tranquil and authentic to the mountain way of life.
+The owners are well used to the needs of the ski touring community, providing a warm and cozy base and serving a generous breakfast and evening meal.
+Rooms are provided on a twin (or occasionally triple/quad) sharing basis, but If you wish to book a single room please let us know and we will confirm availability.

 Travel to Turin airport in time for the evening pickup, drive to the Haute Durance Valley, with another pickup in Briancon en route.
 PM Evening meal and briefing – your guide will run through kit checks and safety routines, as well as hand out any rental equipment, before going on to discuss the current weather and mountain conditions and how these affect our plans.
 We’ll have maps and guidebooks of the area to show you, so if you’ve any further questions or last minute requests, then this is the ideal time to bring them up.